-The Consumer Financial Protection Bureau is expected to issue a notice of proposed rulemaking this spring to address a number of issues related to debt collection, including communication practices and consumer disclosures, according to its annual report to Congress on the Fair Debt Collection Practices Act released today.
+After a proposal last year that generated 14,000 comments, the Consumer Financial Protection Bureau expects to issue a final rule this year to address a number of issues related to debt collection, including communication practices and consumer disclosures, according to its annual report to Congress on the Fair Debt Collection Practices Act released today.

 The Consumer Financial Protection Bureau today published a supplement to its spring 2019 notice of proposed rulemaking on third-party debt collection.

 In a comment letter to the Consumer Financial Protection Bureau today, The American Bankers Association offered feedback on a long-awaited proposed rule that would modernize and clarify rules related to third-party debt collection.

 A report issued today by the Consumer Financial Protection Bureau found that 28% of consumers have at least one debt in collections by a third-party debt collector.